factorhouse/examples/fh-local-flink-sql-orders-iceberg/README.md

 ## Flink SQL for Orders Sink in Parquet

-This example demonstrates how to ingest Avro-encoded order records from a Kafka topic into a Flink SQL source table, and write them to an Iceberg table stored in object storage (MinIO) using the Iceberg connector.
+This lab shows how to ingest Avro-encoded order records from a Kafka topic into a Flink SQL source table, and write them to an Iceberg table stored in object storage (MinIO) using the Iceberg connector.
 Since Flink SQL does not support defining Iceberg's hidden partitioning, the sink table is created using Spark SQL instead.

 ## How to start